 After about five years, the cacao fruit of most varieties is mature and ready to harvest.
 The pod is cut open with a machete and the beans and pulp are removed.

 The beans are left to ferment for a week in wooden crates.
-During the first few days of fermentation, the pulp liquifies, which helps flavor develop in the beans.
+During the fermentation process, the pulp liquifies and complex chemical changes help develop flavor in the beans.

 The beans are laid out and dried (sometimes in an oven) until the moisture content reaches roughly 7%.
 This process can take up to three weeks.
 Dried beans are then shipped to our chocolate manufacturer in Switzerland.